 Post By:Vishwanath IyerPublished on: November 1, 2016Reading time: 2 minutes

-Sthithi(starting position): Sit on a clean mat in an airy and quiet room.
-Sit in Vajrasana.
+Sthithi(starting) position: Sit on a clean mat in an airy and quiet room.
+Stretch legs forward.

-The classical pranayama of use is bhastrika pranayama.
+The classical pranayama of use is ujjeyi pranayama.

-The following dristhi’s(gaze) is recommended – gaze at the chakras (vishuddhi, mooladhara or svadishtaana).
+The following dristhi’s(gaze) is recommended – gaze at at the chakras (mooladhara or svadishtaana).
 But keep it steady for the period of asana.

 Breathe calmly, keeping the mind silent.
 Be conscious of your anchor within the self.
 Command your body to relax, moving from the top of the body to the extremities.
 Imagine stress leaving your body with each exhalation.
 Release your mind.
 Let it not grasp anything or any thought.

 Start with 5 minutes and increase upto 15 minutes.

 Do not try to achieve perfection on day 1.
 Make sure your body is able to take the strain.
 Over time, the body will become supple and perfection will be achieved.

 The asana stretches the glacis and magnus muscles of the thigh, increasing flexibility of the pelvic area.